divyashC/leetcode_solutions/README.md

 # LeetCode Solutions

 This repository consists of all the LeetCode questions I solved using Python3.
-The repository will be updated everytime I solve new questions.
+The repository will be updated every time I solve new questions.
 I might even solve questions in other languages in the future but currently I am sticking with Python.

 <!-- ## Languages Used: